tfchurch/sumo-hakyll/pages/index.md

 <!--We've also created a page about various mathematical opportunities, including a
 lot of summer programs.-->

+We would like to thank [our sponsors](/sponsors.html) for making events like the Stanford Math Tournament possible.

 If you would like to receive SUMO announcements and notifications about SUMO events:

 :   Click here to [subcribe to our mailing list](https://mailman.stanford.edu/mailman/listinfo/sumo-announce).